 Linda Fiaschi took her B.Sc., M.Sc. in Electronic Engineering with Biomedical Specialization at the University of Pisa, Italy, before going onto do her PhD in Computer Science (Bioinformatics) at the University of Nottingham.

-Perinatal epidemiology, large database management, pregnancy longitudinal data, pregnancy statistics, medical data mining, programming, bioinformatics, diseases association studies, genetic data analysis, medical signal processing,
+Electronic health records, large routine health data management and analysis, perinatal epidemiology, pregnancy longitudinal data, medical data mining, programming, Bioinformatics, diseases association studies, genetic data analysis, medical signal processing,

-Linda Fiaschi's past research project involved looking at the computerisation of general practices in the United Kingdom.
+Other previous research projects involved looking at the computerisation of general practices in the United Kingdom.
 This Wellcome Trust funded project is known as Assessment of drug safety and the impact of illness in pregnancy using routinely collected primary care data:

 - The project proposes to build a large nationally-representative database of pregnancy information using a unique household identifier, linking the records of mothers to their children.